 One of our best memory was sitting in the glamping tent as a group playing “telephone” as we passed the story around.
 Hilarity ensued, lots of laughter, and many tall tales were shared.
-That NEVER would have happened had phones been pulled out.
+We put away the real phones and opted for telephone instead!

 2. Meeting New People

 Glamping at Goosewing bonds families together.
 In our first year, our fellow glamping family hailed from England with two kids close to ours in age.
 We had instant camaraderie and shared trail rides, activities, and meals together.

 We suggested tubing down the Gros Ventre River to our English pals, and they were totally game.
 It looked innocent enough and we planned well by moving our truck down the river at our exit spot from the river.
 Everything seemed to line up well.
 And then we got in that chilly water and attempted to stay together, which turned out to be an effort in futility for a while.